elindgr1/Final-Project---Tic-Tac-Toe/README.md

 | 7 | 8 | 9 |
 +- - - - - -+
 ```
-and a board where the two players (assuming the players are represented as 'O' and 'X') have each taken one turn is draw as follows
+where the numbers are there so players can indicate where they want to move.
+A board where the two players (assuming the players are represented as 'O' and 'X') have each taken one turn is drawn as follows
 ```
 +- - - - - -+
 | 1 | 2 | O |